Madjakul/HALvesting/README.md

-# HALversting
+# HALvesting

 Harvests open scientific papers from HAL and parses it.

 ---

-HALversting is a Python project designed for harvesting data from the [HAL (Hyper Articles en Ligne) repository](https://hal.science/).
+HALvesting is a Python project designed for harvesting data from the [HAL (Hyper Articles en Ligne) repository](https://hal.science/).
 It provides functionalities to fetch data from HAL using specified criteria and process the fetched data for further analysis.

 The latest dump can be found on [HuggingFace](huggingface.co).
 The update is done yearly.